spring-io/develocity-conventions/README.md

 ## Build scan conventions

-When applied alongside the [Gradle Enterprise Plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise), the plugin will configure publishing of build scans to [ge.spring.io](https://ge.spring.io) when authenticated.
+When applied as a settings plugin (Gradle 6) or a project plugin (Gradle 5) alongside the [Gradle Enterprise Plugin](https://plugins.gradle.org/plugin/com.gradle.enterprise), the plugin will configure publishing of build scans to [ge.spring.io](https://ge.spring.io) when authenticated.
 The build scans will be customized to:

 - Add tags:
     - `JDK-<version>`, where `<version>` is the specification version of the JDK running the build.